two-hundred/celerity-docs/docs/blueprint/specification.md

 ### Operator Behaviours

-The following sections describe how the operators should behave with different inputs.
+The following sections describe how the operators in [data source filters](#datasourcefilterdefinition) should behave with different inputs.

 <p style={{fontSize: "var(--ifm-h4-font-size)"}}><strong>Equality Operators ( = | != )</strong></p>